top of page

 Forecast parameters per ingredient useful in determining whether pre-convective environments are favorable for severe convective straight-line winds :

-• For particularly high instability :
+• For particularly high instability (strong updrafts lead to strong downdrafts) :

 Forecast Parameter Thresholds